 You can apply for follow-up treatment as part of your application.
-Where follow-up treatment(s) are required, you can apply for follow-up work for the same area - the reduction in payment accounts for the fact it is a follow-up treatment.
+Where follow-up treatment is required, you can apply for follow-up work for the same area for mechanised or chemical treatment as the reduction in payment accounts for the fact it is a follow-up treatment.
+For manual treatment, you must estimate the area you think will require follow-up treatment, however, you must only claim for the actual area you treat in subsequent years.